global-asp/asp-new/pcm/0268_one-man-build-house.md

 D people for the village dey talk about am well well.

 ##
-Na so one day e come get money
+Na so one day e come get money.

 ##
 E come buy cement, sand, iron sheets, bricks and nails.